-Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out speak to the DSL and follow our local safeguarding procedures.
+Any staff member who suspects a learner is at risk of FGM or suspects FGM has occurred must speak to the DSL and observe local safeguarding protocols.

-Section E - Concerns Related to Radicalisation, Extremism, or Terrorist Activity
+SECTION E: Concerns Related to Radicalisation, Extremism, or Terrorist Activity

-Initially, follow the procedures set out in Sections A and B. The Department for Education provides a dedicated helpline (020 7340 7264) for school staff and governors to report concerns regarding pupil extremism.
+Initially, follow the procedures set out in Sections A and B. The Department for Education provides a dedicated helpline (020 7340 7264) for staff and governors to report concerns regarding learner extremism.
 Alternatively, concerns can be emailed to counter.extremism@education.gov.uk.